openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 ### Recipe Descriptors

 OpenRewrite provides facilities for documenting a recipe and its configurable properties via a contract on the Recipe class.
 A recipe author may document the name (via `Recipe.getDisplayName`) and its description (via `Recipe.getDescription`) to provide basic information about the recipe.
-Additionally, OpenRewrite provides an annotation, `org.openrewrite.Option` , that can be applied to the recipe's fields.Collectively, this meta-data is used to build a recipe descriptor and OpenRewrite's managed environment provides a mechanism for listing/discovering these descriptors.
-The descriptors are leverages to generate automated help with the context of the build plugins and they are also useful when building out reference documentation.
-The following is an example of how to properly define the meta-data on the recipe so that it is available during discovery and automated help:
+Additionally, OpenRewrite provides an annotation, `org.openrewrite.Option` , that can be applied to the recipe's fields.
+Collectively, this metadata is used in automated documentation.

+The following is an example of how to properly define the metadata on a recipe:

 ```java
 public class ChangeType extends Recipe {